Introduction

 "type": "dynamic"

-When you launch a CPU-Usage Engine it is given the name <hostname>_Dynamic_Engine<n> whereas Standard Engines are called <hostname>_Engine<n>.
-This allows you to easily identify from the Jobs Running/Completed page what engine type was used.
+When you launch a CPU-Usage Engine, it is named <hostname>_Dynamic_Engine<n>, whereas Standard Engines are named <hostname>_Engine<n>.
+This allows you to easily identify the engine type on the Jobs Running/Completed page.

 What are the hardware requirements?

 Functionally, CPU-Usage Engines work in exactly the same way as Standard Engines.
-Therefore whilst you can launch an unlimited number of additional CPU-Usage Engines, you should take into consideration your operating systems hardware.
-Make sure there are enough physical or virtual resources (CPU, RAM) to support processing demand – which will vary between workflows/data translations.
+Therefore, whilst you can launch an unlimited number of additional CPU-Usage Engines, you should consider your operating system's hardware.
+Make sure there are enough physical or virtual resources (CPU, RAM) to support processing demand, which varies across workflows/data translations.
 For optimal performance, we recommend that each engine have a dedicated core.

 Can I have CPU-Usage Engines spread across different host machines?